amandajean007/Code-Quiz/README.md

 The purpose behind this project was to make a quiz using a timer.

 ## Technologies
-This project uses HTML, Javascript and CSS
+This project uses HTML, Javascript and CSS.

 ## Launch
 In order to launch this project, go to amandajean007.githib.io/code-quiz/